Student or Learner

-Murad arrived with a big bouquet of flowers that soon filled up the whole room with their scent.
-From the stereo in the sitting room the powerful voice of Khaled proclaimed the wish of a emancipated woman Aicha who was telling his [her] lover that she wanted the same rights as he had.
+Murad arrived with a big buquet of flowers that soon filled up the whole room with their scents.
+From the stereo in the sitting room a powerful voice of Khaled proclaimed the wish of a emancipated woman Aicha who was telling his lover she wanted the same right as he had.
 "Je veux les meme droits que toi et du respect pour chaque jour..."

-Murad kissed Aisha under her ear, sending pleasant tremors down her body.
+Murad kissed her under her ear and that gave her goose pimples sending pleasant tremors down her body.
 There was a faint smell of sweat around him mixed with the shower gel.
-That was one of the things she liked about him: he never used any perfumes.
-She could not stand men who walked around smelling like a perfumery shop.
+That was one of the things she liked by him: he never used any perfumes.
+She could not stand the man who walked around smelling like a perfumery shop.

-Living in Sweden, she could not avoid of being influenced, albeit in a small way, by the belligerent Swedish feminists who considered all male animals should be kept away from females and picked up only to satisfy a woman's sexual desire!
+Living in Sweden, she could not avoid of being influenced albeit, in a small quantity by the belligerent Swedish feminists who considered all male animals who should be kept away from females and picked up only to satisfy a woman's sexual desire!
 So after Murad had helped her to wash the dishes according to the Swedish unwritten law of equality, she was eager to discover the animal inside him and feel his "paws" pressing her body.

-He was a wild animal, but she knew how to tame him and he obeyed all her commands, drowning her mind and body in a sea of pleasure.
+He was a wild animal, but she knew how to tame him and he obeyed her all commands, drowning her mind and body into the sea of pleasure.

-After two weeks of their friendship she proposed to him to move , she suggested he move into her flat.
-He had been living with his mother for some years in a three room flat outside the town.
-His father had already died was dead and his two other brothers still lived in Turkey.
+After two weeks of their friendship she proposed to him to move into her flat.
+He had been living with his mother for some years in a tree room flat outside the town.
+His father had already died, and his two other brothers still lived in Turkey.
 He and his mother had developed a strong bond which was difficult to break without pain.
-They were like two shipwrecked sailors struggling in this grey sea of loneliness called Sweden.
+They two were like two shipwrecked sailors struggling in this grey sea of loneliness called Sweden.
 At least until now she was the only person who understood him fully and consoled him in the moments of distress.
-Some of his friends laughed and mocked him telling him that although he was 33have spent years old, instead of cigarettes and alcohol he should spend his money on nappies!
-But he answered them that a mother is only one and irreplaceable. by saying that you only have one mother, and she is irreplaceable.
+Some of his friend laughed and mocked him telling him that although he was thirty three years old, instead of cigarettes and alcohol he should have spent his money on nappies!
+But he answered them that a mother is only one and irreplaceable.

 To be continued....